Charles Ridgely II: Land holdings

 He was the first of the family to reside north of Baltimore Town in the larger surrounding Baltimore County when he moved there in 1734.
 He became a gentleman by 1738, and esquire by 1748, and was styled "Charles The Merchant".
 Ridgely was a planter, merchant, ironmaster, and owner of a furnace and forges.
 Although his mercantile base was in Baltimore Town and Baltimore County, his interests extended south into neighboring Anne Arundel County where he purchased tobacco, crops, livestock, and slaves from at least 1736 through the 1740s.

 In 1745, he acquired "Northampton", near future Towsontown / Towson, and was founder of the Ridgely family of "Hampton Mansion".
 By 1750, "Charles The Merchant" had taken up or purchased altogether 26 parcels in Baltimore and Anne Arundel Counties, aggregating 8,000 acres (32 km2).
 These parcels were not all contiguous, and they included areas as distant as the present neighborhoods further south of Roland Park, Guilford and Blythewood in later northern Baltimore City.

 It was "Northampton", which became the centerpiece for the Ridgely family setting.
 The tract of land was originally granted to Col. Henry Darnall, Sr. (1645–1711), who immigrated to Maryland from Hertfordshire, England.
 The 1500 acre (6 km2) parcel was surveyed for Colonel Darnall in 1695.
 Colonel Darnall was Gov. Charles Calvert, and 3rd Lord Baltimore's (1637–1714) primary agent in Maryland for many years.
-The property was inherited by his daughter, Ann Hill (1680–1749) in 1745, in consideration of £600 pounds of sterling.
+The property was inherited by his daughter, Ann Hill (1680–1749) in 1745, in consideration of £600.
 In the early 1760s, Col. Ridgely established several large ironworks, which thrived from the easily mined deposits of iron ore in the area.
 The large mansion "Hampton Mansion" was built on the tract of land containing 10,000 acres (40 km2), called "Northampton", after the end of the American Revolutionary War between 1783 and 1790 by Col. Ridgely's youngest son Captain Charles Ridgely III, known as "Charles The Mariner" (1733–1790), who died after its completion.
 "Hampton" is about 13 mi due north of the city of Baltimore and about 2 mi north of Towson (formerly Towsontown), the county seat since 1853 of Baltimore County.